J-Wengler/NLP_Paper/manuscript.md

 ## Introduction {.page_break_before}

+#I'm not sure the best way to bring up that other paper
 Natural Language Processing is computational technique that allows computers to process human language [@doi:10.1136/amiajnl-2011-000464].
 In the past, Natural Language Processing has been used in several biomedical applications such as concept extraction, electronic health record analysis, and text mining. [@doi:10.1093/bioinformatics/btz682; @doi:10.1186/s12911-020-01352-2; @doi:10.1007/s40264-018-0762-z].
-However there is a lack of papers detailing natural language approaches to data collection, specifically the collection of relevant datasets for analysis.
+However there is a lack of research detailing natural language approaches to data collection, specifically the collection of relevant datasets for analysis.
- Recently an article was published that details the difficulty in applying natural language processing techniques to datasets [@doi:10.1093/database/baaa064].
+ Recently an article was published that details an approach to dataset recommendation using a researchers interests and CV to identify datasets [@doi:10.1093/database/baaa064].
+This paper also detailed some difficulties in dataset recommendation.
 Some of these challenges are a lack of widely-accepted metadata format, lack of available tools, and an exponential rise in available datasets [@doi:10.1093/database/baaa064].
-In this paper we detail an alternative approach to address this problem.
+In this paper we detail an alternative approach to address this problem using readily available natural language processing tools to identify related datasets from an initial set of related articles.

 The major obstacle to data collection for a researcher is a lack of available tools.
 The aforementioned paper details an approach to help address this issue, but to our knowledge no other approaches exist and no approach is designed for a researcher who has already identified a niche area of research they wish to pursue.
 Our methodology utilises two techniques widely used in natural language processing, namely keyword extraction and word vector generation [@url:https://www.aclweb.org/anthology/C16-2015; @doi:10.1038/s41597-019-0055-0].
 Using these two tools, our approach can take several pre-identified datasets and identify other related datasets, no matter how niche the subject area.
-We test a variety of these different techniques to identify those that are most promising.
+We test a variety of these different techniques to identify those that are most promising for future use.